mrhappynice/dev-con/README.md

 # dev-con
-When coding, I like to have a based clean linux system.
+When coding, I like to have a base clean Linux system.
 I install docker and load a development container with all needed compilers/frameworks/etc.

 ---
 - build the image